Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Framework, notation and assumptions

-Before considering the logrank test with censored data, we give a brief comparison between superpopulation and finite population inference using the classical two-sample $t$-test as an illustration.
-Such a comparison may help {\rev the reader to} understand the difference between these two types of inference, and make the purpose of the paper less obscure. {\rev We refer the reader to \citet{Imbens2020} for a more comprehensive comparison between superpopulation and finite population inference.}
+We give a brief comparison between superpopulation and finite population inferences using the classical two-sample $t$-test as an illustration.
+Such a comparison may help the reader understand the difference between these two types of inference, and make the purpose of the paper less obscure.
+We refer the reader to \citet{Imbens2020} for a more comprehensive comparison.

-Specially, we assume there is no censoring, under which the realized event times $T_i$'s can always be observed.
+Suppose that there is no censoring and the realized event times $T_i$'s can always be observed.
 Let $\TST$ denote the two-sample $t$-statistic calculated from $(Z_i, T_i)$'s.
 Assume that the treatment assignments are completely randomized and Fisher's null $H_0$ in \eqref{eq:H0} holds.
 Below we discuss two types of justification for the asymptotic Gaussianity of $\TST$.
 First, under the superpopulation inference, the potential event times $T_i(1) = T_i(0)$'s are assumed to be i.i.d.\ samples from {\rev some} distribution.
 Under certain regularity conditions and conditional on the treatment assignments, the $t$-statistic is asymptotically standard Gaussian, in the sense that $\TST \mid \bm{Z} \converged \mathcal{N}(0,1).$ Second, under the finite population inference, all the potential event times are viewed as fixed constants or equivalently being conditioned on.
-Under certain regularity conditions and conditional on the potential event times, the $t$-statistic is asymptotically standard Gaussian \citep{hajek1960limiting, lidingclt2016}, in the sense that $\TST \mid \bm{T}(1), \bm{T}(0) \converged \mathcal{N}(0,1).$
+Under certain regularity conditions and conditional on the potential event times, the $t$-statistic is asymptotically standard Gaussian \citep{Neyman:1923, hajek1960limiting, lidingclt2016}, in the sense that $\TST \mid \bm{T}(1), \bm{T}(0) \converged \mathcal{N}(0,1).$